 Consultants, establish yourself as support for your client, not competition, and not someone who’s coming in to pass judgment or criticism.
 It can be nerve-racking to bring in a new team member, especially for the people who didn’t make the decision and are wondering whether the new resource is there to pick up their slack.
 Great consultants or vendors know how to augment a team and fill in holes.

-If you are working on a per-word or per-assignment basis, build a number of revisions or edits into the scope of work.
+If you are working on a per-word or per-assignment basis, do not get stuck in an endless cycle of this.
+Set up your structure, figure out the scope and length of the piece, and tell the client how many rewrites/revisions will be included for the rate.
 The standard is two.
-Anything over that commands an additional fee – or if there’s been a major change in the brief, it may become an entire new assignment.
+Anything over that commands an additional fee — or if there’s been a major change in the brief, it may become an entire new assignment.

 4. Ask which expenses will be covered.

 Even if the project fee or day rate is generous, try to estimate your expenses — and ask which ones will be covered.
 This is especially important for jobs that involve travel or lots of unexpected small purchases: event planning, writing, photography, production or new business development.